DiffstarPop: A generative physical model of galaxy star formation history

 Of course, \DstarPop is only an approximate model of the statistical distribution of galaxy SFH, and so cannot even in principle fully capture the complexity of SFHs in the galaxy populations in any of these simulations.
 However, our ultimate goal is not to create a statistical replica of these simulations; instead, with \DstarPop we aim to analyze the SFHs of observed galaxy samples.
 Observational measurements of the SED and photometry of a galaxy can only constrain a limited amount of information about its SFH \citep{ocvirk_etal06,carnall18_how_to_measure_sfh,leja18_how_to_measure_sfh,Lower2020,Iyer24_sfhvariability}, and so the residual errors in the ability of \DstarPop to approximate our target simulations may be subdominant compared to other sources of uncertainty in the problem, such as dust attenuation \citep[][]{Jones2022_dust,Jones23_dust,hahn_melchior_25_dust_biases_LSST}, or variations in the stellar spectral library, initial mass function (IMF), metallicity or burstiness prescriptions \citep{Haskell24_burstiness, Wang2024, tortorelli_etal25, Jones25_spsvariations, Bellstedt25_sedlibraries, Wang2025_sfhburstines}.
 In ongoing work, we are using \DstarPop in a larger pipeline, Diffsky: a simulation-based forward model of the SEDs and photometry of galaxy populations.
-Diffsky includes additional modeling ingredients that are needed to predict the SEDs of galaxy populations, such as a probabilistic model for dust attenuation curves, and a model for short-timescale SFH fluctuations, i.e., burstiness.
+Diffsky includes additional modeling ingredients that are needed to predict the SEDs of galaxy populations, such as a probabilistic model for dust attenuation curves, the model for short-timescale SFH fluctuations, i.e. burstiness, that we mentioned before, or the merging model that incorporates ex-situ effects.
 In follow-up work, we will use these additional models to quantify the success of \DstarPop in terms of its ability to analyze and interpret observations of the SEDs and photometry of galaxy populations measured by surveys such as the Vera C. Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{ivezic_etal08}, the Nancy Grace Roman Telescope\footnote{\url{https://roman.gsfc.nasa.gov}}, and Euclid \citep{Euclid_paper1}.
+This forward-modeling framework can ultimately be extended to cosmological inference using cosmological evidence modeling techniques \citep{lange_etal19, lange_etal22} and differentiable large-scale structure summary statistics \citep{hearin_etal21_shamnet}.
 Additionally, \DstarPop can be used as a prior on the \dstar parameters when fitting the SEDs of individual galaxies with SPS models.
 This approach allows us to derive Bayesian constraints on the physical properties of observed galaxies while incorporating assumptions about the physics of galaxy formation derived from complex models such as \um, \tng, or \galcus, or by constraints from observational data.